 2. Prospective overseas students will be invited to a face-to-face or video interview with NSCIIC faculty members to determine their fit with the MNSCM program.

-• The tuition for 2017 Class of MNSCM is RMB168,000 in total over the two years, including a round-trip air ticket to MIT.
+The tuition for 2018 Class of MNSCM is CNY168,000 in total over the two years.
+The tuition includes a round-trip air ticket to MIT.

-• The tuition does not include the textbook, materials, transportation, living expense and other personal expenses.
+· The tuition does not include the textbook, course materials, transportation, living expense, and other personal expenses.

-• The tuition shall be paid by two installments, 50% for the first and the second academic years, respectively.
+· The tuition shall be paid in two installments, 50% for the first and the second academic years, respectively.

-• Partial tuition scholarships will be awarded to students who perform excellently at the entrance exam and during their study at NSCIIC.
+Partial tuition scholarships may be awarded to foreign students who perform excellently during their study at NSCIIC.
+These scholarships are selective.

 1. What is the primary working language of the MNSCM program?

-The Ningbo Supply Chain Innovation Institute China is an international higher education institute, so the working language of its MNSCM program is English.
-The overwhelming majority of the textbooks, cases, software and reading materials are in English.
-Additionally, all oral and written homework must be completed in English.
+The Ningbo Supply Chain Innovation Institute China is an international higher education institute, and the instruction and working language of its MNSCM program is English.
+All textbooks, cases, software, assignments, and reading materials are in English.

 2. Who are the instructors at MNSCM?